jdebrabant/actioniq.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: "Am I up and running?"
+title: "Would you tell me, please, which way I ought to go from here?"
 published: true
 ---